So you’ve decided to buy a treadmill?

 A good shock absorption unit should support your joints while not interfering with your stance.

-A hard shock absorption will feel like running on concrete while an overly soft shock absorption will feel like running on a treadmill.
+A hard shock absorption will feel like running on concrete while an overly soft shock absorption will feel like running on rubber.
 Both are not ideal for running.

 There are many methods to include shock absorption.
 The more points on the treadmill that absorb shocks the better.